duncan/dev/public/tech/lg/ultrafine-24md4kl0b.md

 In just a few minutes of use, I’m pretty satisfied with it.
 More than I expected, actually.
 The screen is big enough for serious multitasking, yet small enough that it lets my desk breathe a bit.
 The color is gorgeous for photo and video editing.
 And the simple one-plug display and charge capability is great to have a non-Apple device.

+My one complaint might be the way it wiggles on its stand.
+There’s a little bit of rotational play there.
+However, the display comes with a VESA mount plate, so that’s pretty easy to fix later and put it on something more flexible to boot if I find the wiggle too annoying.

+Verdict: A lovely display that pairs great with the Apple Silicon 13" MacBook Pro.

 [lg]: https://www.lg.com/us/monitors/lg-24MD4KL-B-4k-uhd-led-monitor